 Students are responsible for researching the most up-to-date immigration requirements and arranging all immigration documents.

-During the semester prior to the start of the Program, the SIS Office of International Program Development conducts a mandatory pre-departure meeting.
+During the semester prior to the start of the Program, the SIS Office of International Programs conducts a mandatory pre-departure meeting.
 Topics covered include administrative, logistical, security, and cross-cultural issues.
 Sciences Po holds a one- to two-week Welcome Program for international students at the beginning of each semester.
 AU students are strongly encouraged to participate, as it is designed to facilitate adjustment to the Sciences Po academic methodology and life in Paris.

 How to Apply

-The program is competitive, and applying does not guarantee admission.
+The Program is competitive and applying does not guarantee admission.